Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

 ## Linear Regression
-Conjoint analysis works by observing how respondents preferences change as one systematically varies the product features.
+Conjoint analysis works by observing how respondents' preferences change as one systematically varies the product features.
 It examines how they trade-off different aspects of the product, weighing options that have a mix of more desirable and less desirable qualities.
-The observations allow one to statistically deduce through linear regression, the part-worth of all of the levels across the product attributes.
+The observations allow us to statistically deduce, through linear regression, the part-worth of all eight of the levels across the three product attributes.

-Multiple linear regression attempts to model the relationship between multiple explanatory variables such as the product features and a response variable, which is the product rank by fitting a linear equation to observed data.
+Multiple linear regression attempts to model the relationship between multiple explanatory variables, such as the product features, and a response variable, the product rank, by fitting a linear equation to the observed data.

 ```python